dennisppaul/wellen/README.md

 see `ExampleBasics04DSP` for a simple implementation of a *sine wave oscillator* as well as `ExampleDSP03Echo` for an implementations of slightly more advanced concept in DSP.

-additionally DSP can also be started with different parameter sets to either run with stereo output ( see `ExampleDSP01StereoOutput` ), mono in- and output ( see `ExampleDSP02PassThrough` ) or stereo in- and output.
+additionally DSP can also be started with different parameter sets to either run with stereo output ( see `ExampleDSP01StereoOutput` ), mono in- + output ( see `ExampleDSP02PassThrough` ) or stereo in- + output. additionally variations of the `DSP.start(...)` method allow to select other in- + output devices ( + sampling rate, audio block size, and number of in- + output channels ).

 the default *tone engine* is designed to be optionally interfaced with `DSP`. this mechanism can e.g be used to apply an *effect* to played notes ( see `ExampleDSP09ToneEngineInternalWithDSP` ).